authgear/authgear-server/docs/specs/webhook.md

 }
 ```

-BEFORE events webhook handlers can request mutations, see [Webhook Mutations](#webhook-mutations) for details.

 The time spent in a BEFORE event delivery must not exceed 5 seconds, otherwise it would be considered as a failed delivery.
 Also, the total time spent in all deliveries of the event must not exceed 10 seconds, otherwise it would also be considered as a failed delivery.
 Both timeouts are configurable.

 BEFORE events are not persisted, and their failed deliveries are not retried.